AI & Technology

 4. No cloud backup: Sensitive fields are automatically excluded from sync

-The Federal Trade Commission (FTC) fined three keyboard apps a combined $5.2 million in 2024 for privacy violations.
-All three were free apps with vague privacy policies.
-None were premium AI writing tools with clear data practices.
+Moreover, The FTC fined three keyboard apps a combined $5.2 million in 2024 for privacy violations.
+All three were free apps with vague, throwaway privacy policies.
+Moreover, None of them were premium AI writing tools with clear data practices.
+Funny how that keeps being the pattern.

 What Security Features Should You Look for in an AI Keyboard?

-Look for end-to-end encryption, local processing capabilities, regular security updates, and transparent privacy policies.
-Research from MIT's Computer Science and Artificial Intelligence Laboratory shows that keyboards with these four features have 94% fewer security incidents.
+Hence, Look for end-to-end encryption, local processing, regular security updates, and a privacy policy that actually means something.
+MIT's CSAIL found that keyboards with all four of those have 94% fewer security incidents.
+Additionally, Not a small difference.

 FeatureWhat It DoesIndustry Standard